 Otter Hollow Loop starts at site 104 of Rollins Pond Campground.
 Please be aware there might be someone camping at the site.
 There is a day use fee for access, but this allows use of all the facilities, including a swimming beach, bath house, and playground.

 - Distance: 8.4 miles as a loop

-- Elevation gain/loss: about 200 feet over the course of the loop
+- Elevation gain: about 650 feet over the course of the loop

 Cross-country skiing and snowshoeing

 Starting this loop along the foot trail you will notice that it gets very infrequent use.
 The trail remains at a low grade and rather flat as you pass by several backcountry ponds and the Little Square Pond on your right.
 The trail makes a sweeping turn as it follows by Floodwood Pond and eventually to Rollins Pond.
 At the north end of Rollins Pond the trail comes back to the campsite road where you will have to ski the wide shoulder, and often through the empty campsites, to get back to your car.

 The road through the campground may not be plowed requiring the skier to travel the 1 mile to the trailhead, which adds two miles to the day's loop.